Relaxing, transformative yoga retreats with hill walking and detoxing at an Andalusian farmhouse

 Private horse-riding can also be arranged (at an additional cost) in the mountains – this is highly recommended.

-Bedrooms: The main farmhouse has two single rooms sharing a large bathroom, and one twin ensuite bedroom; all have hand-crafted four poster beds.
-Additional accommodation in the grounds centres around five wooden ensuite Casitas, three are singles and two are doubles, fresh, white-washed interiors lead onto large private decks with mountain views.
+Bedrooms: The main farmhouse has four bedrooms, two doubles and two twins; all have hand-crafted four poster beds and a private bathroom.
+Additional accommodation in the grounds centres around five wooden ensuite Casitas, three are doubles and two are twins, fresh, white-washed interiors lead onto large private decks with mountain views.
 All rooms have climate control.

-For adventurous clients, there are two spacious canvas teepees available for the Summer months.
-Simple, yet comfortable with tiled floors, a single bed and electric lighting.
-They share an outdoor bathroom nearby, with the option to use an indoor bathroom in the main house too.
+For adventurous clients, there are three spacious canvas teepees available for the Summer months.
+Simple, yet comfortable with tiled floors, a single bed, power point and electric lighting.
+There are two separate bathrooms a stone’s throw away.